yonasBSD/fancy-gatus/README.md

 | `notice.content`         | Content text of the notice card.                                                                                                                                                                                                                                         | `""`                    |
 | `notice.createdAt`       | Date and time the notice was created at.
 For example, use the format `yyyy-MM-dd hh:mm`                                                                                                                                                                                  | `""`                    |
 | `notice.updatedAt`       | Date and time the notice was last updated at.
 For example, use the format `yyyy-MM-dd hh:mm`                                                                                                                                                                             | `""`                    |

-## Deployment

-Fancy Gatus is intended to be delivered directly from a web server (e.g. Nginx).
-The installation is therefore simple.
-Just download the latest ZIP file from the release page and unpack it into the web root of your server.
-If you want to make further adjustments to the frontend, you can also create the configuration file in the web root.
-Refer to the [Configuration](#configuration) section for more information.

-Make sure that the Gatus API endpoint `/api/v1/endpoints/statuses` is available relative to the frontend if you have not configured a different base URL.
-An example configuration for Nginx that makes this possible can be found [here](docs/example-nginx.conf).

 ### Customizing the logo